unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

   [iOS] For BindableUISwitch : Background property was changed for OnTintColorBrush and Foreground property for ThumbTintColorBrush.
   [Android] BindableSwitch was renamed BindableSwitchCompat in order to avoid confusion with the Switch control.
 * Remove invalid Windows.UI.Xaml.Input.VirtualKeyModifiers
+* Time picker flyout default styles has been changed to include done and cancel buttons
 * DataTemplateSelector implementations are now called using the 2 parameters overload first with a fallback to the 1 parameter overload on null returned value.
   Old behavior could be restored using `FeatureConfiguration.DataTemplateSelector.UseLegacyTemplateSelectorOverload = true`.